Oath of Allegiance (United Kingdom)

-The Oath of Allegiance (Judicial or Official Oath) is a promise to be loyal to the British monarch, and his or her heirs and successors, sworn by certain public servants in the United Kingdom, and also by newly naturalised subjects in citizenship ceremonies.
-The current standard wording of the oath of allegiance is set out in the Promissory Oaths Act 1868.

-Variants of the basic oath of allegiance are also incorporated into a number of other oaths taken by certain individuals.
+The Oath of Allegiance (also referred to as the Judicial Oath or Official Oath) is a pledge of loyalty to the reigning British monarch, their heirs, and successors, sworn by certain public servants in the United Kingdom, and by new citizens at British citizenship ceremonies.
+The current wording is prescribed by the Promissory Oaths Act 1868, with alternative solemn affirmations permitted under the Oaths Act 1978.
+Variants of the basic oath appear in other official oaths for specific roles, including members of Parliament, judges, and armed forces personnel.